 - Learning Outcomes

-- Researching for film and television
+- Researching for film, television and digital content

 - Pitching ideas for funding

 - Writing shooting scripts

 - Use of archive libraries

 - Ethical decision-making in documentary films